 "Wanting something is having as much of it as you'll ever have."

 She was silent for a few moments.
 Then she said, "Repeat that."

 Joan returned to a summary of her education.
 At Columbia University the department chairman told her she wouldn't be invited to pursue a Ph.D. in history.
 He said, after reading her thesis, that she ought to abandon the field.
 It was poorly written, he said.
 Deficient in technique.
 Not the way history is written.
-She knew perfectly well how to write history that conformed to scholarly expectations, but at the time she didn't want to do it that way.
+She knew perfectly well how to write history conforming to scholarly expectations, but at the time she didn't want to do it that way.

 Perhaps she'd make a better psychotherapist than a historian, she thought, so she got her Ph.D. in Clinical Psychology from Temple.
 Five years ago she opened a private practice at her home in Villanova.
 Many of her women patients from the Philadelphia Main Line had eating disorders.
 Prescription drug addiction, alcoholism.
 Most of the others were experiencing relationship problems.
 Identity problems.
 Stuff like that.

 "So tell me, James," she said.
 "Who are you?"

 "How do I answer that without mentioning what I do?"

 I thought for a few seconds.
 "I take photographs," I said.
 "And I want to fall in love again."